eslint/eslint/docs/rules/indent.md

 * `"VariableDeclarator"` (default: 1) enforces indentation level for `var` declarators; can also take an object to define separate rules for `var`, `let` and `const` declarations.
 * `"outerIIFEBody"` (default: 1) enforces indentation level for file-level IIFEs.
 * `"MemberExpression"` (off by default) enforces indentation level for multi-line property chains (except in variable declarations and assignments)
+* `"BinaryExpression"` (off by default) enforces indentation level for multi-line continuations (currently only in variable declarations)

 Level of indentation denotes the multiple of the indent specified.
 Example: